magrathealabs/playbook/docs/5-talents.md

 * Does this person seem likely to share our values?
 * Does this person have an interest in our purpose?
 * The person working experience
-* What the person thinks about it's own personality and qualifications
+* What the person thinks about its own personality and qualifications

 We avoid making any commitments during this call.
 Near the end, we explain that we'll be in touch soon.

 After the call, we can talk about the candidate with the team if we wish, or just make a decision.
-If we think it's quite likely that they have the skills, experience and personal qualities that we need, we should take them through to the first meeting.
+If we think its quite likely that they have the skills, experience and personal qualities that we need, we should take them through to the first meeting.

 ### Culture meeting